Vyral/base-template/_posts/2018-05-09-what-is-the-cost-of-waiting.md

 This means that if you were to wait until 2019 and rates went up to 4.9%, you’d have to get a mortgage for $312,600 and your monthly payment would be $1,659.05. **That’s an extra $226.90 that you have to pay each month for the next 15 or 30 years.**

 The bottom line is that if you’re financially ready to make a move and buy a home, do it now and save money.
 If you have any questions or need some guidance on this important financial decision, give me a call or send me an email.
-I would love to hear from you soon.<br>&nbsp;
+I would love to hear from you soon.<br>